DevilAguo0/hiddify/Home.md

 <details  markdown="1"> <summary>Speed test</summary>

-In this way, you can check the speed of the server with and without anti-filter.
+In this way, you can check the speed of the server with and without VPN connection.

 ![image](https://user-images.githubusercontent.com/114227601/210183115-4e1f4186-421e-4316-8082-3ce53275adc7.png)